AwsamAgbarya/Courses-Notes/University/Machine Learning/CheatSheet.md

 - #### Symmetric:
 	- Whenever we consider a quadratic form $x^T Ax$, we can assume without loss of generality that the matrix A is symmetric
 	- The eigenvalues of a symmetric real-valued matrix A are real
-	- The eigenvalues of a symmetric Matrix are orthogonal to each other
+	- The eigenvectors of a symmetric Matrix are orthogonal to each other
 	- Can be diagonalized (decomposed) into $VUV^T$
 - #### Orthogonal:
 	- $A^T A = AA^T = I$